 My high school graduation was in that building.
 So was my brother’s and thousands of others.
 My dad played football there.
 The 1964 Democratic National Convention was held there, less than a year after JFK was shot.
 LBJ was nominated.
 The Beatles played there in 1964.
 The Stones came later.
 Mike Tyson knocked out Larry Holmes and Michael Spinks there.
 The list is long and storied but I’ll stop there to make my point.

 That building has made good on the promise of its inscription.
 And here’s the contrast and the lesson in that three blocks of boardwalk.
-Business and profits are not what a society is built on.
+Business and profits alone are not what a society is built on.
 They’re a means to an end.
 An important one.
 But not the goal.
-A society is built on sustained education, science, art, industry…festivities.
+A society is built on sustainment.
+On education, science, art, industry…festivities and all.
 A society is its citizens, its ideals, its industrial achievement.
 The things carved into that permanent structure, flanked by the failure of quick profit and personal gain.
 Those words represent the heart and soul of a people.
 And they endure.

 A society doesn’t win.
 It lives.
 And progresses.
 Together.
 And it’s leaders serve.
 Not profit.